LLNL/shroud/docs/reference.rst

   avoid passing this information.
 This will avoid a copy of ``CHARACTER`` arguments required to append a trailing null.
   Defaults to *true*.

+F_create_generic
+  Controls creation of a generic interface.
+It defaults to *true* for most cases but will be set to *False* if a function is templated on the return type since Fortran does not distiuguish generics based on return type (similar to overloaded functions based on return type in C++).

+.. should also be set to false when the templated argument in cxx_template is part of the implementation and not the interface.

 F_line_length
   Control length of output line for generated Fortran.